arnaupadress/Finding-Stark-units-attached-to-modular-forms/README.md

 # Finding Stark units attached to modular forms

-This repo contains the code used to compute Stark units of modular forms as part of my bachelor's thesis.
+This repo contains the code used to compute Stark units of modular forms as part of my bachelor thesis.
 The theoretical background and methods used can be found in https://upcommons.upc.edu/handle/2117/411146.

 If you spot any errors or have questions, feel free to reach out via email at [arnaupadres@gmail.com](mailto:arnaupadres@gmail.com).